NREL/battery_pulse_diagnostics/README.md

         * features_pulse_psrp2_1C.csv
         * targets_soh.csv
         * features_dcir.csv
+        * features_dcir_no_interpolation.csv

+Another approach studied was extracting timeseries features using the `tsfresh` feature library, documented in `scripts/06_run_tsfeature_extraction.py`, which generates the 'data/data_for_ml_extracted_features.h5' file.
+This was found to be computationally expensive and not improve predictive performance compared to just using the raw data.

-## Model fit
+## Model fitting
 There are two main scripts for model fitting. `run_kfoldcv.py` runs KFold cross-validation and is set up to compare multiple models including PLSR, XGBoost, and several neural network architectures.
 KFold CV is used due to the computational cost of each model run, in particular for the neural network models. `run_bootstrap_xgboost.py` runs an XGBoost model with repeated random train/test sampling, as the lower complexity of XGBoost allows for more model runs.
-Results are saved and visualized in the notebooks/ folder.
+Results are saved in the 'results/' directory and code visualizing the results is reported in the 'notebooks/' directory.